1975 Iranian general election

-vote and 52 percent of the electorate (about 7 million) cast its vote.
+vote and 78 percent of the electorate (about 7 million) cast its vote.

 This was the final election held under the rule of the Shah of Iran before the Iranian Revolution of 1979.

 Campaign

 Around 750 candidates contested the elections, of which 80% were standing for the first time.
 All candidates had to adhere to three basic principles: "faith in Iran's constitution, loyalty to the monarchical regime, and fidelity to the 'white revolution'."
 Mainly the rules were to follow a set of non-exploitation laws.

 However, the Rastakhiz Party, like others before it, lacked a popular base.
-Even though the candidates adhered to the philosophy of the rule by the monarchy, there were sometimes three or four candidates for the same seats as the party slated several candidates for the seats.
+Even though the candidates adhered to the philosophy of the rule by the monarchy, there were sometimes three or four candidates for the same seats as the party slated multiple.
 However, Communists were banned from running for office.

 Electoral system

 Members of the Majlis were elected using the multiple non-transferable vote system.
 Tehran was allocated twenty-seven seats, Tabriz nine, Shiraz seven, Isfahan five and Ahwaz, Abadan, Babol, Rasht, Rezaieh, Karaj, and Kermanshah three.
 Of the remaining seats, twenty-five were allocated in two-member districts, and 139 in single-member districts.